Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Abstract

 \section{Abstract}

 The trade-offs between error probabilities in quantum hypothesis testing are by now well-understood in the centralized setting, but much less is known for distributed settings.
-Here, we study a distributed binary hypothesis testing problem to infer a bipartite quantum state shared between two remote parties, where one of these parties communicates to the tester at zero-rate, while the other party communicates to the tester at zero-rate or higher.
-As our main contribution, we derive an efficiently computable single-letter formula for the Stein's exponent of this problem, when the state under the alternative is product.
-For the general case, we show that the Stein's exponent when (at least) one of the parties communicates classically at zero-rate is given by a multi-letter expression involving max-min optimization of regularized measured relative entropy.
-While this becomes single-letter for the fully classical case, we further prove that this already does not happen in the same way for classical-quantum states in general.
-As a key tool for proving the converse direction of our results, we develop a quantum version of the blowing-up lemma which may be of independent interest.
+Here, we study a distributed binary hypothesis testing problem to infer a bipartite quantum state shared between two remote parties, where one of these parties communicates to the tester at (asymptotic) zero-rate, while the other party communicates to the tester at zero-rate or higher.
+As our main contribution, we derive an efficiently computable single-letter formula for the Stein's exponent of this problem, when the state under the alternative is the product of their marginals.
+For proving the converse direction of our result, we utilize a novel technique based on reverse hypercontractivity of a quantum markov semigroup combined with the pinching method.
+For the general case with vanishing type I error probability, we show that the Stein's exponent when (at least) one of the parties communicates classically at zero-rate is given by a multi-letter expression involving regularized measured relative entropy maximized over a sub-class of binary outcome separable measurements.
+When the state under the alternative commutes with the product of marginals under the null and has a larger support, we show that the exponent is characterized as a max-min optimization of regularized measured relative entropy over a class of local binary outcome projective measurements.
+While this expression becomes single-letter for the fully classical case, we further prove that this already does not happen in the same way for classical-quantum states in general.
+The converse proof of the max-min characterization relies on an extension of the classical blowing-up lemma to bipartite quantum states whose marginals commute, which could be of independent interest.